uiuing/uiuing/README.md

 I'm uiu, a programming enthusiast.  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="35">

--   👨‍🎓 Currently studying big data at school
+-   👨‍🎓 Always consider myself a student, keep learning
+-   💼 Currently working as a Technical Lead for Internet products at a listed company
--   ⚒️ Like JavaScript / Java / Python / Go+
+-   ⚒️ Like JavaScript / Java / Python / Go+ / PHP
--   🔭 I’m currently working on <a href="https://www.w3schools.com/whatis/whatis_fullstack.asp" target="_blank">full stack</a>.
+-   🔭 I'm currently working on <a href="https://www.w3schools.com/whatis/whatis_fullstack.asp" target="_blank">full stack</a>.
 -   👨‍💻 Most of my projects are available on <a href="https://github.com/uiuing" target="_blank">Github</a>.
 -   🌟 I regulary write articles on <a href="https://uiuing.blog.csdn.net/" target="_blank">CSDN</a> / <a href="https://juejin.cn/user/4037839851890990" target="_blank">juejin</a>.
 -   💬 Ask me about anything, I am happy to help.